 model = torch.compile(model, dynamic=True)

-torch.compile() does two huge things:
+torch.compile() does two things:

 Why dynamic=True?
 PyTorch typically compiles kernels expecting exact, fixed tensor shapes.
 If your input dimensions vary even slightly, the compiler halts training for a CPU recompilation.
 The dynamic=True flag forces it to generate flexible kernels that gracefully handle varying dimensions.